-In Datameer date and times are always represented as numerals starting with the Day of the month, the month of the year, the year than with the time in 24 hour format including seconds, e.g. 22.08.2011 15:56:39.
+In Datameer, dates and times are always represented as numerals starting with the day, month, and year year, followed by the time in 24 hour notation including seconds, e.g. 22.08.2011 15:56:39.
 If the dates you use are not in this format, then they must be parsed so that Datameer can represent them correctly.

 Boolean data in computing has two values, either TRUE or FALSE.
 It is used in many logical expressions and is derived from Boolean algebra created by George Boole in the 19th century.

 In Datameer multiple values can be combined into a list.
 Lists are a series of values of a single data type.